heygrady/docker-wordpress-starterkit/readme.md

 Because you can mount files into container as much as you please you can do some pretty crazy stuff.

 # Entrypoints
 To get any further with our installation, we need to replace the `entrypoint.sh` script that the official WordPress image uses with one that plays nicer with our desired workflow.
 There's actually great example in [ticket #99](https://github.com/docker-library/mysql/issues/99) of overriding the default entrypoint from your `docker-compose.yml` file.
-We need to make our own shell script, mount it into the wordpress image and add a `command` to our `docker-compose.yml` file to execute that script before it starts the server.
+We need to make our own shell script, mount it into the wordpress image and add an `entrypoint` to our `docker-compose.yml` file to execute that script before it starts the server.

 - The [example we're mimicking](https://github.com/neam/docker-stack/blob/1a741b0fb2ce59e9c0cadf4516dc61f147e3efc2/stacks/debian-php-nginx.dna-project-base/docker-compose.yml#L103-L112).
 - The [official wordpress image `entrypoint.sh`](https://github.com/docker-library/wordpress/blob/master/apache/docker-entrypoint.sh)

+## Hello custom entrypoint
 First we need to create our shell script.
 In our `tldr` folder from below, let's make one.

 ```